Subhodip1307/Batch-Script-Guide/Readme.md

 </div>

 <h1 align="center">Description</h1>
 A bat script is also known as a batch script or batch file, is a type of script or program that contains a series of commands that are executed Prompt.
 It is a simple way to automate tasks in the Windows operating system.
-In this repo, you will get simple  notes for bat script which will help to work with bat script and I tried my best to explain all commands briefly.
+In this repo, you will get simple  notes for bat script which will help to work with bat script and I tried my best to explain all commands briefly and there is some example code written so use it for your learning.

 # Get started with bat file
 Here I will explain to you how you can create and write commands in a bat file and how can you edit this file in the future.
 If you already know how to create and work with bat files then go to the [commands](#com)  section to read about the commands.